-Competing interests

-Some authors are members of the editorial board of journal Atmospheric Measurement Techniques.
-The peer-review process was guided by an independent editor, and the authors have also no other competing interests to declare.
+Competing interests.
+At least one of the (co-)authors is a member of the editorial board of Atmospheric Measurement Techniques.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.